marialuis-mp/MMM-Controller-for-Social-Robot/README.md

 # Model Based Controller
-This repository allows to create a theory of mind model of the humans in the context of social interactions between social robots and human users.
+This repository allows to create a theory of mind model of the human users in the context of interactions between social robots and human users.
 Furthermore, it allows integrating the model into a controller of a social robot in order to automatically control the social robot based on the model estimations, by defining objectives regarding the mental states of the human users. \
 The methodology behind the construction of the theory of mind model is published in ["Dynamic Mathematical Models of Theory of Mind for Socially Assistive Robots"](https://doi.org/10.1109/ACCESS.2023.3316603). \
 The methodology behind the development of the model-based controller is detailed in [URL TO PAPER, will be updated once paper is published].